Diving atLightning Corner / Es Racó Des Llamp / Las Cuatro Cuevas (Spain)

 Known as Lightning Corner, or Es Racó des Llamp, this dive site off Spain's Balearic Islands presents a curious contradiction.
 Though commonly referred to as 'The Four Caves,' it actually encompasses five distinct caverns.
 Its unique name stems from a significant rockfall, reportedly caused by lightning, near the primary entry point.

-As evening covers Lightning Corner / Es Racó Des Llamp / Las Cuatro Cuevas, the local air temperature is measured at 12.7°C. The current wave height at the surface is recorded at 0.66m.
-These late-day readings characterize the surface conditions for the night.
+Starting the day at Lightning Corner / Es Racó Des Llamp / Las Cuatro Cuevas, the ambient air temperature is recorded at 25°C. Ongoing monitoring shows wave heights measuring 1.6 m.
+This data represents the current surface conditions for early activities.

 Dive Site Overview